Patrick-Duvall/trail-scout/README.md

 ## Endpoints

+This api is hosted at http://trail-scout22.herokuapp.com, endpoints should then be formatted: `http://trail-scout22.herokuapp.com/api/v1/trails`

 ### GET api/v1/trails
 Returns a list of hiking trails near a specified city in the following format:
 ```javascript